4 FAQs about Does the space station use solar power

-How Does the International Space Station Fulfill Its Energy Needs
+How does the International Space Station use solar power?

 The International Space Station (ISS) relies on solar arrays to generate electricity from sunlight, employing photovoltaics to convert solar energy into DC power.
 During periods when the arrays are shadowed by Earth or parts of the station, on-board batteries supply power.